 Yet even when there was no time to bide,

-She waited patiently to find the place
+she waited patiently to find the place

-whence this unruly world shows its best face.
+where this unruly world shows its best face.

 For Linda Jean was so in love with grace,

-and so enamored of its comeliness
+and so inspired by its comeliness

 that she could find the spirit of a trace

 of good intentions in the finest mess.

 And Linda Jean was so in love with good,

 (She had been promised, “To be good is fun.”)

 that even in the dark, she understood: